 Any high school senior attending Arcola, Arthur-Lovington/Atwood-Hammond, Tuscola, or Villa Grove High Schools, that is pursuing an agricultural field of study at a community college or university is encouraged to apply!

-Click HERE for the 2018 application or see your school guidance council for a copy.
+Click HERE for the application or see your school guidance counselor for a copy.

 Avery Schrock from Arthur Lovington Atwood Hammond High School was the first recipient of the Heritage Family Farms Agricultural Scholarship.
-He is headed to the University of Illinois, Parkland Pathways program studying Agricultural Business Management.
+He has since graduated from the University of Illinois, Parkland Pathways program with a degree in Agricultural Business Management.
 Avery has a promising future ahead of him!

 Cade Day was the 2016 recipient of the Heritage Family Farms Scholarship.
 Cade worked for our farm for a few summers and attended Arthur Lovington Atwood Hammond High School.
-He will be pursuing a degree from the University of Illinois in Agribusiness Markets and Management.
+He earned a degree from the University of Illinois in Agribusiness Markets and Management.
 We wish Cade nothing but the best in his very bright future!